 Certain kinds of arthritis-like psoriatic arthritis, are associated with an increased risk of ulcerative colitis and Crohn’s disease.

 Eating a healthy diet that can heal the gut may also improve these other conditions, including joint pain.

 If some harmful substances are crossing through the tight junctions of your intestinal lining, the resulting inflammation can aggravate certain skin conditions.

 If you have noticed a worsening in acne, rosacea, or eczema, you may want to try eating a healthy diet that promotes gut healing to see if these conditions improve.

 7. Chronic Fatigue

-Patients who suffer with chronic fatigue syndrome may also have a leaky gut.
+Patients who suffer from chronic fatigue syndrome may also have a leaky gut.

 If you suffer from chronic fatigue, fibromyalgia, or other pain or fatigue ailments, make sure you talk with your practitioner about your diet and gut health.

 Many autoimmune diseases have been associated with issues with the gut microbiota and gut health.